sakardogukan/FoodProject/Readme.md

 It is planned to design a website with HTML and CSS.

 ## Objective
-At the end of the project, following topics are to be covered;
+The following topics will be addressed with the project:

 * HTML
 * CSS
 * Responsive Desing